 Alexander Sr. loved the old farmstead, but as the years passed, he found it increasingly difficult to tend to the animals and keep up with the chores required of the property.
 He struggled on, but not long after Elizabeth experienced a series of illness, the family decided it was time for the Dawsons to trade places.
-Allie and Will built an addition onto the Cherry Lane house to accommodate Emma, who agreed to live with and care for their parents, and in 1902, Alexander and Elizabeth and moved up to the ridge.104 Allie, Cass and six-year old Alex made themselves at home in the hollow.
-The extensive Dawson lands had been unofficially divided among the children a few years earlier;105 Alexander Sr. and Elizabeth established a life lease on the properties in 1897, leaving Allie and Cass in charge of the hollow farm.106Allie had managed the farm with his father for many years, so it was natural for him to take over the operation completely as the elder Alexander's health waned, even though the two family's financial accounts were kept separately.107 A farm journal maintained by Allie from 1903 to 1917 in an old date book shows accounts for work traded between Alex Jr. and Sr., as well as trades with other family members and neighbors.
-Sometimes accounts were settled in cash, other times with trades paid for in kind.108
+Allie and Will built an addition onto the Cherry Lane house to accommodate Emma, who agreed to live with and care for their parents, and in 1902, Alexander and Elizabeth and moved up to the ridge.
+102 Allie, Cass and six-year old Alex made themselves at home in the hollow.
+The extensive Dawson lands had been unofficially divided among the children a few years earlier; 103 Alexander Sr. and Elizabeth established a life lease on the properties in 1897, leaving Allie and Cass in charge of the hollow farm.
+104 Allie had managed the farm with his father for many years, so it was natural for him to take over the operation completely as the elder Alexander's health waned, even though the two family's financial accounts were kept separately.
+105 A farm journal maintained by Allie from 1903 to 1917 in an old date book shows accounts for work traded between Alex Jr. and Sr., as well as trades with other family members and neighbors.
+Sometimes accounts were settled in cash, other times with trades paid for in kind.
+106 put into which herds, noting which animals belonged to him and which belonged to his father.
+Allie also kept track of which animals were bred by other farmer's animals.

 An important part of the farm economy was offering pasture to neighboring farmers.
 Allie's records show a number of cattle taken in for both summer and winter care in the Dawson pastures.
-He kept careful track of which cattle were put into which herds, noting which animals belonged to him and which belonged to his father.
-Allie also kept track of which animals were bred by other farmer's animals.
+He kept careful track of which cattle were